Democrat Party Racism -Part 1

 • 1964: Civil Rights Act –

-Johnson faced resistance from his own party, relying on Republican support to pass the Civil Rights Act, which angered Southern Democrats.
+Johnson faced resistance from his own democrat party, relying on Republican support to pass the Civil Rights Act, which would NOT have passed without Republicans pushing for it (well documented), which angered Southern Democrats/Dixicrats.
 Realizing black Americans would gain voting power, he saw an opportunity to secure their loyalty despite his personal views.
 His War on Poverty expanded welfare but weakened black family structures, creating long-term government dependency.
 This marked the shift from Democrats being the party of segregationists (although they are trying to segregate again today) to one focused on minorities and government programs, reshaping their voter base for long-term political gain.
+Implying politically motivated, Johnson says:

 “I’ll have them n-ggers voting Democratic for 200 years”